railwayapp/docs/src/pages/getting-started.md

 controlled from here.

 ### Install and Link the CLI

+Before we begin, clone the repo you created locally on your machine.
+(Tip: you can navigate directly to the Project's depo from the deployment pane.)

 The Railway CLI allows you to connect your code to your infrastructure.